sindrebroch/ha-magicmirror/README.md

 ## TODO
 - [ ] Handle installed_modules, and create a toggle to show/hide modules
-- [ ] Add notify-service for notification and alert
 - [ ] Add Button-entity to update (if possible)
 - [ ] Remove binary_sensor for monitor state (not needed with switch entity)
 - [ ] Remove monitor on/off/toggle-services (not needed with switch entity)